Skip to main content

 By Pamela J. Schultz

-For one thing, I wouldn't have been caught dead in the sweat shirt and torn jeans I was wearing today.
-Although I’d only been dressed about two hours, my sweatshirt already had juice stains, toast crumbs, and a nice blob of dried oatmeal on it from my 15 month old's breakfast, and, as for the jeans, well, they were comfortable.
-As recently as baby number two, I would have changed the stained sweat shirt, but, hey, after three kids I know it’s a wasted effort—the clean shirt will be dirty within the next hour, and besides, the sweat shirt thrown into the dirty basket would tip the delicate balance on the mountain of clothes already there, and they really would begin to move into my kitchen.
-I give myself a little pep talk by remembering that I still put on makeup AND exercise.
+For one thing, I wouldn't have been caught dead in the sweatshirt and torn jeans I’m wearing today.
+Although I’ve only been dressed for about two hours, my sweatshirt already has juice stains, toast crumbs, and a nice blob of dried oatmeal on it from my 15-month-old’s breakfast.
+As for the jeans—well, they’re comfortable.
+As recently as baby number two, I would have changed the stained sweatshirt, but, hey, after three kids, I know it’s a wasted effort.
+The clean shirt will be dirty within the next hour, and besides, throwing the sweatshirt into the dirty basket would tip the delicate balance of the mountain of clothes already there—and they really would begin to move into my kitchen.
+I give myself a little pep talk by remembering that I still put on makeup and exercise.
 Oh, and I wear earrings every day.
-For some reason, this small bit of “accessorizing” makes me feel in tune with my former, super organized self.
+For some reason, this small bit of “accessorizing” makes me feel in tune with my former, super-organized self.

 I have to admit that sometimes I wistfully think about all the designer suits and dresses that used to hang in my closet.
 I used to be a working professional.
 As a broker for one of the largest brokerage and mutual fund companies in the nation, I was knowledgeable about stocks, bonds, options, and mutual funds.
-My conversation used to be littered with phrases such as, “The P.E. ratio on that particular stock is…”, “We’ll set your net credit and debit on your option spread order at…” I now spend my day saying such things as, (to my son who just turned five while he’s in the bathroom) “Please aim it in the water!”, and to my 15 month old daughter, “Hello, pretty princess, mommy loves you so much.
-Tell mommy what the dogie says,” as I proceed to loudly make every animal sound imaginable for her.
+My conversations used to be littered with phrases such as, “The P.E. ratio on that particular stock is…” and “We’ll set your net credit and debit on your option spread order at…” Now, I spend my day saying things like (to my just-turned-five-year-old in the bathroom), “Please aim it in the water!” and to my 15-month-old daughter, “Hello, pretty princess, Mommy loves you so much!
+Tell Mommy what the doggie says,” as I proceed to loudly make every animal sound imaginable for her.

-It’s true that my 4-wheel drive is no longer the sleek, shiny, urban assault vehicle it used to be---it’s now eight years old with sticky fingerprints on the windows and enough cracker crumbs in the back seat to feed a family of four.
+It’s true that my four-wheel-drive vehicle is no longer the sleek, shiny urban assault vehicle it used to be—it’s now eight years old, with sticky fingerprints on the windows and enough cracker crumbs in the back seat to feed a family of four.
 My husband and I no longer eat out at all the trendy, “nice” restaurants.
-A meal out is often the local pizza place, McDonald’s, or the buffet line at the nearest family style restaurant.
+A meal out is often the local pizza place, McDonald’s, or the buffet line at the nearest family-style restaurant.
 And, yes, my wallet is a lot thinner than it used to be.
-But for all the mayhem and madness each day brings, I've come to realize that I’m exactly where I want to be.
+But for all the mayhem and madness each day brings, I’ve come to realize that I’m exactly where I want to be.

-As my son opens the garage door and yells, “Mom, do you want to kick the soccer ball with me?”, I silently judge the height and width of the laundry pile between me and the door to freedom, and scooping my toddler under my arm, I take a few steps back, and, executing a pretty decent split jump over the laundry, I say, “Sure!”
-As for the laundry, I know it will still be there tomorrow.
+As my son opens the garage door and yells, “Mom, do you want to kick the soccer ball with me?”
+I silently judge the height and width of the laundry pile between me and the door to freedom.
+Scooping my toddler under my arm, I take a few steps back and, executing a pretty decent split jump over the laundry, I say, “Sure!”
+As for the laundry—I know it will still be there tomorrow.

 Comments